-- 10 As the Conference reorganized into five districts, Lay Servant Ministries worked to mirror that - 11 structure.
-The movement of churches from one district to another meant that members of - district committees, even district directors and deans were shuffled.
-The district committees - were for the most part able to move on smoothly with one exception where the replacement - members of the committee and leaders need to be recruited. - 15 The districts have been committed to holding Lay Academies and continue our ministry of - 16 education and leadership development.
-Each district has been flexible in their planning while - 17 listening to laity within their districts.
-Some of the districts have only offered virtual sessions, - some have offered a combination of virtual and in-person at different times.
-Some districts - 19 hope to be able to hold virtual and in-person simultaneously in the future.
-We have come to - 20 realize that virtual offerings are here to stay and meet the needs of some of our laity. - 21 It's important that the process of bringing new members of the laity into lay servant ministries - 22 continues as the Basic course is offered.
-Additionally, members of the laity are able to move - 23 along their journey because districts continue to offer courses that follow the Certified Lay - 24 Servant and Certified Lay Speaker curriculum.
-Additional advanced courses are offered to - address the areas of individual devotional life, leadership development, and stewardship.
-We - are working to offer courses in Spanish so more laity can participate in Lay Academies and - become better leaders in their local congregations.
-We're looking forward to new courses being - offered so members of our laity can proceed with the continuous learning advocated by John - 29 Wesley. - 30 2021 was the year for one of our Certified Lay Ministers and three of our Certified Lay Speakers - 31 to be recertified.
+As the Conference reorganized into five districts, Lay Servant Ministries worked to mirror that structure.
+The movement of churches from one district to another meant that members of district committees, even district directors and deans were shuffled.
+The district committees were for the most part able to move on smoothly with one exception where the replacement members of the committee and leaders need to be recruited.

+The districts have been committed to holding Lay Academies and continue our ministry of education and leadership development.
+Each district has been flexible in their planning while listening to laity within their districts.
+Some of the districts have only offered virtual sessions, some have offered a combination of virtual and in-person at different times.
+Some districts hope to be able to hold virtual and in-person simultaneously in the future.
+We have come to realize that virtual offerings are here to stay and meet the needs of some of our laity.

+It's important that the process of bringing new members of the laity into lay servant ministries continues as the Basic course is offered.
+Additionally, members of the laity are able to move along their journey because districts continue to offer courses that follow the Certified Lay Servant and Certified Lay Speaker curriculum.
+Additional advanced courses are offered to address the areas of individual devotional life, leadership development, and stewardship.
+We are working to offer courses in Spanish so more laity can participate in Lay Academies and become better leaders in their local congregations.
+We're looking forward to new courses being offered so members of our laity can proceed with the continuous learning advocated by John Wesley.

+2021 was the year for one of our Certified Lay Ministers and three of our Certified Lay Speakers to be recertified.
 We also had an initial certification of one Certified Lay Minister.
-Six Certified - 32 Lay Ministers are serving congregations and eleven Certified Lay Ministers are serving in - various leadership, congregational care and outreach ministries. - We made plans to offer Informational Sessions regarding Certified Lay Ministers.
-Helping - 35 members of the laity to know about Certified Lay Ministry is the first step in helping some - members of the laity take the next step in their journey to answer God's call to go deeper into - 37 their ministry.
+Six Certified Lay Ministers are serving congregations and eleven Certified Lay Ministers are serving in various leadership, congregational care and outreach ministries.

+We made plans to offer Informational Sessions regarding Certified Lay Ministers.
+Helping members of the laity to know about Certified Lay Ministry is the first step in helping some members of the laity take the next step in their journey to answer God's call to go deeper into their ministry.

-- 1 The Northern Illinois Conference and Lay Servant Ministries will continue to hear God's call for - 2 the laity to be in ministry as knowledgeable leaders in their local churches, communities and - 3 across the conference. - 4 Blessings and safety to each of you! - 5 Submitted by Peggy Hansen - 6 Conference Director of Lay Servant Ministries
+The Northern Illinois Conference and Lay Servant Ministries will continue to hear God's call for the laity to be in ministry as knowledgeable leaders in their local churches, communities and across the conference.

+Submitted by Peggy Hansen, Conference Director of Lay Servant Ministries